-Prepares dental auxiliary students to handle and prepare dental materials such as liners, bases, cements, amalgam, resin restorative materials, gypsum products and impression materials.
-Students also learn to take alginate impressions and clean removable appliances.
-Prerequisites: completion of, or concurrent enrollment in Dental Health Safety (10-508-101).
+Prepares dental auxiliary students to handle and prepare dental materials such as liners, bases, cements, amalgam, resin restorative materials, gypsum products, and impression materials.
+They also learn to take alginate impressions on manikins and clean removable applicances.
+This course is aligned to serve accepted students of Dental Hygiene and Dental Assistant programs.